yoshihikoueno/WebTerminal/README.md

 * ESC code to move cursor backward
 * ESC code to change text color
 * ESC code to change background color
-* Auto resize the canvas when there's too many lines
+* Auto resize the canvas when there're too many lines
 * Redraw the content on window resize

 # Ignored features